alecristia/CDSwordSeg/README.txt

 argument matters, not its content.
 See pipeline/clusterize.sh for more details.

-    ./segment_one_corpus.sh $KEYNAME $RESFOLDER $LANGUAGE non_empty > outputCDS.txt
+    ./segment_one_corpus.sh $ABSPATH $KEYNAME $RESFOLDER
+#AG not run yet because checking problem in the macbook pro bootphon
+#of the other algos,
+#only ngrams seems to work & produce a non-empty gold -- is it a problem with python??

-4. This will result in many files being added to your output directory (specified in step 2 of this Part 2).
+4. This will result in many files being added to your results directory (specified in step 2 of this Part 2).
 The most interesting one might be the one called _<YOUR KEYNAME>-cfgold.txt, which looks like
 this: